Natyren/mmbench-ru-eval/README.md

 ## Prerequisite

-File that you want to evaluate must have and extra column "predict" with model predictions
+File that you want to evaluate must have an extra column "predict" with model predictions